 Pros of Stainless Steel Roofing

-Durable – As mentioned before, stainless steel is used in some of the most powerful and sturdy metal products in the world.
-Because stainless steel can withstand corrosion and degradation for 60+ years, it makes a great choice for metal roofing.
+Durability – As mentioned before, stainless steel is used in some of the world’s most powerful and sturdy metal products.
+Because stainless steel can withstand corrosion and degradation for 60+ years, it makes an excellent choice for metal roofing.

-Weathers Elements – Stainless steel is specifically designed to withstand extreme weather and temperature climates.
-In addition to efficiently reflecting thermal temperatures away from a home, stainless steel also doesn’t become brittle or crack during cold temperatures and keeps the warm air from escaping a structure.
-Some stainless steel items can even be installed in coastal environments.
+Weathers elements – Stainless steel is specifically designed to withstand extreme weather and temperature climates.
+In addition to efficiently reflecting thermal temperatures away from a building, stainless steel doesn’t become brittle or crack during cold temperatures and keeps the warm air from escaping a structure.

 Cons of Stainless Steel Roofing

 Expensive – The cost of stainless steel is in line with the price of zinc and copper, making it a high-end metal roofing choice.
-Currently, stainless steel roofing can cost anywhere from $400 to $1,200 per roofing square depending on the finish, panel type, and thickness.
+Stainless steel roofing can cost anywhere from $500 to $1,300 per roofing square (100 square feet), depending on the finish, panel type, and thickness.

-Standing Water – Roofing made with stainless steel, especially if it’s in contact with other non-stainless steel metals, requires adequate draining methods in order to remain durable and functional.
-Too much standing water on stainless steel can act as an electrolyte and cause galvanic corrosion of the metal.
+Not recommended where there is standing water – Roofing made with stainless steel, especially if it’s in contact with other non-stainless steel metals, requires adequate draining methods to remain durable and functional.
+Too much standing water on stainless steel can act as an electrolyte and cause galvanic corrosion.

 Final Thoughts on Metal Roofing Material Types